voliva/safe-decimal/README.md

 `5.3125` in decimal is the same as `101.0101` in binary, and no precision is lost.

-However, when we try to represent e.g. `0.3` in binary, we find ourselves in a loop when running the algorithm above:
+However, if we try to represent e.g. `0.3` in binary, we find ourselves in a loop when running the algorithm above:

 ```
 2^-1 -> 0.3 * 2 = 0.6 -> [0]